GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/focus-traps/index.md

 For users who either cannot or choose not to use a mouse, keyboard navigation is the primary means of reaching everything on a screen.
 Good keyboarding experiences depend on a logical tab order and easily discernable focus styles.
-If a keyboard user gets trapped in a particular page elememnt, they have no way of interacting with the page.
+If a keyboard user gets trapped in a particular page element, they have no way of interacting with the page.

 Learn more in [How to do an Accessibility Review](https://developers.google.com/web/fundamentals/accessibility/how-to-review#try_it_with_a_screen_reader).